James Sangma: Entry and rise (2008–2017)

-Cabinet minister (2018–2021)
+Cabinet minister (2018–2023)

 Following the 2018 election, Sangma entered the Conrad-led Meghalaya Democratic Alliance (MDA) government.
-Over the next three years he simultaneously headed Home (Police), District Council Affairs, Power, Law, Food & Civil Supplies, Forest & Environment and Health.
+Over the next five years he simultaneously headed Home (Police), District Council Affairs, Power, Law, Food & Civil Supplies, Forest & Environment and Health.

 Controversies and reshuffles

 In 2020–21 coalition partners and the opposition demanded his removal over alleged irregularities in the state-owned Meghalaya Energy Corporation Limited (MeECL).
 Amid pressure, the Home portfolio was re-allocated in February 2020 and Power in September 2021.

 Electoral setback (2023)

-In the 2023 assembly election he lost Dadenggre to Trinamool Congress candidate Rupa M. Marak by seven votes, ending a 15-year stint as MLA.
+In the 2023 assembly election he lost Dadenggre to Trinamool Congress candidate Rupa M. Marak by 18 votes, ending a 15-year stint as MLA.

 National Working President of NPP (2025–present)

 Despite the defeat, the NPP elevated Sangma to National Working President in March 2025 during its organisational overhaul for 2025–28, tasking him with pan-India expansion of the party.

+Rajya Sabha (2026–present)

+In June 2026, the ruling Meghalaya Democratic Alliance unanimously endorsed Sangma as its common candidate for Meghalaya's lone Rajya Sabha seat, following the retirement of incumbent Wanweiroy Kharlukhi.
+He resigned as MIDC chairman on 4 June 2026, since the post is treated as an office of profit, but retained the MCA presidency, which is not subject to the same restriction.
+With rival candidates withdrawing, Sangma was declared elected unopposed and received his certificate of election on 11 June 2026.
+He said he would press the Meghalaya Assembly's resolutions for the inclusion of Khasi and Garo in the Eighth Schedule of the Constitution and for implementation of the Inner Line Permit in the state.
+He took the oath as Rajya Sabha MP on 20 July 2026, administered by Chairman C. P. Radhakrishnan.